danah57/Chatbot_DEPI/README.md

 📖 About the Project
-This project is a complete AI-powered university admission chatbot designed to help students find the perfect university match.
-Instead of manually searching through dozens of websites, students can simply ask questions in natural language and get intelligent, data-driven responses.
+This project is a complete AI-powered system that helps students explore and compare international universities simply ask questions in natural language and get intelligent, data-driven responses.
 The chatbot uses:

 Natural Language Processing (NLP) to understand student queries